three-kinds/a3json-struct/README.md

 # a3json-struct

-* describe json struct with python class
+* `a3json-struct` can describe JSON structs using class-based syntax.

 ## Install